Find Grad Schools

 27 Yearly Graduations

 University of California - Berkeley comes in at #10 on our list of the most popular colleges offering graduate certificates in social work.
 Each year, around 42,300 students seeking various degrees attend the university.
-The average in-state tuition for full-time undergraduates is $11,442 per year, while in-state graduate students, on average, pay $11,442 per year.
-The social work program at University of California - Berkeley awarded 27 graduate certificates during the 2020-2021 school year.
-Around 74% of these students were from an underrepresented racial-ethnic group, and 81% were women.
+The average in-state tuition for full-time undergraduates is $11,564 per year, while in-state graduate students, on average, pay $11,700 per year.
+During the most recent year for which we have data, 27 people received their graduate certificate in social work from UC Berkeley.
+About 94% of this group were women, and 78% were students from an underrepresented racial-ethnic group.

 #11